earthsteading/Earthship/checklist_structural-supporting-systems.md

  - [ ] roof water systems including gutters, flashings, valleys, ridging, weathering, rainwater piping and downpipes designed to collect or convey water discharged from roofs
 Source - AS/NZS 3500.0:2003: Plumbing and drainage, (see also _________)
  - [ ] connection of roof system to drainage and (water management system)[].

-## ventilation systems
-An earthship is a living building which is designed to leverage the natural physics of the planet to both heat and cool the building in relation to it occupants (homeostatsis).
-Therefore, the following systems
- - [ ] azimuth - passive heating
- - [ ] cooling tubes - passive cooling
- - [ ] thermocline / greenhouse
- - [ ] exhaust fans
- - [ ] fireplace / Australian flora is prone to fire for its expansion and survival...
- - [ ] digital monitorring, automation and rules of ventilation systems

 ## environmental systems